PlusLabNLP/ESTER/README.md

 - **original_events** and **indices** are the annotator-provided event triggers plus their indices in the context.
 - **answer_texts** and **answer_indices** (in train and dev) are the annotator-provided answers plus their indices in the context.

-#### __Please Note__: the evaluation script below (II) only works for the dev set for now as we are currently setting up a leaderboard for evaluating the test set.
+#### __Please Note__: the evaluation script below (II) only works for the dev set.
+Please refer to Section III for submission to our leaderboard: https://eventqa.github.io
-#### Instruction for submissions will appear here shortly.
-Thanks for your patience.

 # Models
 ## I. Install packages.